Features Pricing How It Works About Client Login Free Audit

 That is increasingly common, and it does not automatically remove the need for STR Engine.

 Many PMS platforms are adding automation and AI capabilities, but their scope is still shaped by the PMS role itself.
 STR Engine is positioned differently: not as the core reservation system, but as the cross-operational layer built around the operation.
-That means the value is not just one automation feature.
-It is the way guest communication, booking workflows, issue handling, review management, visibility, monitoring, and escalation are structured into one operational model.

 No serious operator should trust a company that guarantees business outcomes like that.